Skip to Content

 You can snowboard all year round at Snowplanet!
 Photo Credit: Snowplanet

-Under a 30-minute drive from Auckland CBD is a great family-friendly stop on your drive to Paihia – Snowplanet is the only indoor snow park in the country and has over 8,000 square meters of snow.
+Less than a 30-minute drive from Auckland CBD is a great family-friendly stop on your drive to Paihia – Snowplanet.
+This is the only indoor snow park in the country and has over 8,000 sq m (86,111 sq ft) of snow.
 You can try skiing, snowboarding, and snow tubing here!

 If you need a refresher in skiing or simply want to learn how to ski, you can book an instructor.
 For the more experienced on the snow, there’s a terrain park where you can try out jumps and other fun features.
 There’s also a restaurant on-site for those who don’t fancy the snow!

-There’s a ‘Winter Wonderland’ section for the kids, which comes complete with snow-capped trees and is built to replicate a traditional Alpine Village.
-There’s a tobogganing area here as well as a large open snow space to throw snowballs, build snowmen and have some all-around fun in the snow.
+I mentioned that this place is great for the family – there’s a fantastic ‘Winter Wonderland’ section for the kids, which comes complete with snow-capped trees and is built to replicate a traditional Alpine Village.
+You’ll also find a tobogganing area here as well as a large open snow space to throw snowballs, build snowmen, and have some all-round fun in the snow!

-Worth noting is that Snowplanet is a cold -5 Celsius (23 Fahrenheit) at all times, so wrap up warm in snow clothing!
-Tickets for Winter Wonderland, including snow tubing, costs $35 NZD per adult!
+Worth noting is that Snowplanet is a cold -5 °C (23 °F) at all times, so wrap up warm in snow clothing!
+Tickets for Winter Wonderland, including snow tubing, costs $38 NZD per adult.
+If skiing or snowboarding is more your thing, you can get a snow pass for $100 NZD for two hours with rental equipment included.

 4. Sheepworld